 - 9.2.5 Prospective applicants are advised to engage in early pre-application discussions with the Borough Council to identify where proposals may impact on heritage assets and define the scope of any work required on the impact of the proposals on heritage assets.
 Guidance is available from the Historic England website regarding conservation principles35. - 9.2.6 Other policies within the Local Planning Document also relate to specific types of heritage assets.
-Listed Buildings, scheduled monuments, registered parks and gardens and Conservation Areas are known as 'designated heritage assets' as they have been formally identified as having significance and a considerable degree of weight is attached to their conservation.
+Listed Buildings, Scheduled Monuments, registered parks and gardens and Conservation Areas are known as 'designated heritage assets' as they have been formally identified as having significance and a considerable degree of weight is attached to their conservation.
 Policy is also provided on 'locally important heritage assets' and potential areas of archaeology.
 These are referred to as 'non-designated heritage assets' and are identified by the Borough Council.
-While worthy of recognition, their conservation does not carry the same weight as the conservation of designated heritage assets.

 - ACS Policy 11: The Historic Environment

 - LPD Policy 27: Listed Buildings

 - LPD Policy 28: Conservation Area

-- LPD Policy 29: Archaeology
+- LPD Policy 29: Historic Landscapes, Parks and Gardens

-- LPD Policy 30: Historic Landscapes, Parks and Gardens
+- LPD Policy 30: Archaeology

 - LPD Policy 31: Locally Important Heritage Assets

-Indicator Target Collection Number of planning applications approved against Historic England advice Zero Monitoring of planning permissions Number and percentage of heritage assets on Heritage at Risk Register Annually through publication of Historic England's Heritage at Risk Register No of s106 obligations to manage and conserve heritage assets Increase Monitoring of s106 agreements
+Indicator Target Collection Number of planning applications approved against Historic England advice Zero Monitoring of planning permissions Number and percentage of heritage assets on Heritage at Risk Register Zero Annually through publication of Historic England's Heritage at Risk Register No of s106 obligations to manage Increase Monitoring of s106 and conserve heritage assets agreements